Online Causal Inference for Advertising in Real-Time Bidding Auctions: Introduction

-While bid randomization combined with Assumption \ref{ass:pv} is sufficient for identification, a third issue to consider is the cost of experimentation.
-As mentioned in the introduction, inducing ad-exposure involves paying the winning price in the auction, and inducing no-exposure involves foregoing the value generated from ad-display.
-Therefore, collecting experimental units on the AdX involves costs.
+Along with bid randomization, Assumption \ref{ass:pv} yields identification of the $ATE$s.
+From equation (\ref{eq:regr}), OLS can estimate $ATE$ consistently under this condition because both $b$ and $B_{CP}$ become independent of $\eta_{1}$ and $\eta_{0}$.

-These costs can be high under suboptimal bidding.
-Bidding higher than what is required to win the auction involves wastage of resources from overbidding, and bidding 0 involves possible opportunity costs from underbidding, especially on users to whom ad-exposure would have been beneficial.
-In a high frequency RTB environment, a typical experiment can involve millions of auctions, so that if bidding is not properly managed, the resulting economic losses can be substantial.\footnote{With a fixed budget, poor bidding also affects the quality of inference when wastage of experimental resources leads to reduced collection of experimental data, leading to smaller samples and reduced statistical precision.} These costs can form an impediment to implementation of the experiment in practice, precluding its use.
+\paragraph{Issue 3: High costs of experimentation} \quad While bid randomization combined with Assumption \ref{ass:pv} is sufficient for identification of $ATE$s, a third issue to consider is the cost of experimentation.
+This cost can be high under suboptimal bidding.
+Bidding higher than what is required to win an auction implies a waste of resources due to overbidding, and no bidding involves the opportunity costs from underbidding, especially from users to whom exposure to ads would have been beneficial.
+In a high frequency RTB environment, a typical experiment can involve millions of auctions, so that if bidding is not properly managed the resulting economic losses can be substantial.

-The key to controlling costs is to optimize the bidding, specifically by finding the optimal bid, $b^*$, to submit to the auction for each value of $x$.
-Henceforth, we refer to the advertiser's goal of obtaining the optimal bidding policy in the experiment, $b^*(x)$, as her \textit{economic goal}.
-As we discuss in more detail below, the advertiser's inference and economic goals are directly related, though not necessarily perfectly aligned.
+The key to managing these costs is bid optimization, specifically by finding the expected payoff maximizing bid, $b^*(x)$, for all $x$.
+We refer to the advertiser's goal of learning the optimal bidding policy in the experiment as their \textit{economic goal}.
+As we discuss below, the inference and economic goals are directly related, though not necessarily perfectly aligned.

-To characterize the optimal bid more formally and relate it to the advertiser's inference goal, we first turn to the advertiser's optimization problem from auction participation.
-The advertiser's payoff as a function of her bid, $b$, is denoted $\pi(b,Y(1),Y(0),B_{CP})$.
+To characterize the optimal bid and relate it to the advertiser's inference goal, we first turn to the advertiser's bid optimization problem.
+We denote the advertiser's payoff as a function of their bid by $\pi \left [ b,Y(1),Y(0),B_{CP} \right ]$.
+We assume that the advertiser is risk neutral.
+The functions $\pi(\cdot)$ for an SPA and an FPA are, respectively: